agandotra611/MuC_Simulation_Workflow/README.md

 anajob 3TeV_mumu_mumuhh_RECO.slcio

 which gives event by event information of the slcio file - and one should ideally see non-zero reconstructed particles in each event.

+# Calculating invariant mass

+# Getting ratio plots